kalidavide/WP_RPi/README.md

 This repo contains a collection of python programms that can be used for Wifi-Pentesting.
 Pentesting should only be performed on networks where you are authorized to do so!

+Project for school by Davide B. & Lucas G.

 ---

 ## Prerequisites